It is delicious. Many love its spicy zing. But few people know that the benefits of garlic can do more than drive away vampires.

 Also, a study suggests that the compounds in garlic can induce cell death of lethal brain tumors (Das et al. 200723).

-In light of the COVID-19 pandemic, we have probably all been thinking more about how to strengthen our immune system.
+In light of the COVID-19 pandemic, we have probably all been thinking more about how to strengthen our immune systems.

-Although this may have occurred to few people, this task can be as simple as adding a few cloves of garlic to your next meal.
+Although this may have occurred to a few people, this task can be as simple as adding a few garlic cloves to your next meal.